NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Introduction

 In Theorem \ref{reflection}, we also show that compact reflection hyperbolic manifolds with dimension $\geq 5$ and noncompact reflection hyperbolic manifolds with dimension $\geq 4$ have nonLERF fundamental groups.

-Another main result in this paper concerns irreducible compact $3$-manifolds with empty or tori boundary.
-Thurston's Geometrization Conjecture (confirmed by Perelman) implies that any irreducible compact $3$-manifolds $M$ with empty or tori boundary can be cut along a minimal set of incompressible tori, such that each component of the complement supports one of eight Thurston's geometries.
+Another main result in this paper concerns compact orientable irreducible $3$-manifolds with empty or tori boundary.
+Thurston's Geometrization Conjecture (confirmed by Perelman) implies that any compact orientable irreducible $3$-manifold $M$ with empty or tori boundary has a minimal collection of incompressible tori, such that each component of its complement supports one of eight Thurston's geometries.
 If this set of incompressible tori is empty, we say that $M$ is a geometric $3$-manifold.

-The following theorem implies that an irreducible compact $3$-manifolds with empty or tori boundary is geometric if and only if its fundamental group is LERF.
-The author thinks that this result is very interesting, since it gives a surprising relation between geometric structures of $3$-manifolds and the LERFness of $3$-manifold groups.
-These two topics in $3$-manifold topology are both very popular in the past twenty years.
+The following theorem implies that a compact orientable irreducible $3$-manifolds with empty or tori boundary is geometric if and only if its fundamental group is LERF.
+The author thinks this result is very interesting, since it gives a surprising relation between geometric structures on $3$-manifolds and LERFness of $3$-manifold groups, and these two topics in $3$-manifold topology are very popular in the past twenty years.
 This result also confirms Conjecture 1.5 in \cite{Li1}.

-\begin{theorem} For an irreducible compact orientable $3$-manifold $M$ with empty or tori boundary, $M$ supports one of eight Thurston's geometries if and only if $\pi_1(M)$ is LERF.
+\begin{theorem} For an compact orientable irreducible $3$-manifold $M$ with empty or tori boundary, $M$ supports one of eight Thurston's geometries if and only if $\pi_1(M)$ is LERF.

-When $\pi_1(M)$ is not LERF, there exists a free subgroup as a nonseparable subgroup.
-If $M$ is a closed mixed $3$-manifold, there also exists a closed surface subgroup as a nonseparable subgroup. \end{theorem}
+When $\pi_1(M)$ is not LERF, there exists a nonseparable subgroup isomorphic to a free group.
+If $M$ is a closed mixed $3$-manifold, there also exists a nonseparable subgroup isomorphic to a surface group. \end{theorem}

-To prove Theorem \ref{dim3}, we only need to prove non-geometric $3$-manifolds have nonLERF fundamental groups.
-Our proof is similar to the construction in Section 8 of \cite{Li1}.
-Actually, there was an error in \cite{Li1}, which affects some statements in \cite{Li1}, but does not affect the main theorem over there (see \cite{Li2}).
-If there was not the error in \cite{Li1}, the author believes that Yi Liu would be able to prove Theorem \ref{dim3}, since all the tools were already available for him.
+The proof of Theorem \ref{dim3} is enlightened by the construction in Section 8 of \cite{Li1}.
+To prove this theorem, the main case we need to deal with is that $M$ is a union of two geometric $3$-manifolds along one torus, with one of them being hyperbolic.

-To prove Theorem \ref{dim3}, the main case we need to deal with is that $M$ is a union of two geometric $3$-manifolds along one torus, with one of them being hyperbolic.
-From the group theory point of view, this group is a $\mathbb{Z}^2$-amalgamation of two LERF groups.
-So it is natural to consider a simpler case: a $\mathbb{Z}$-amalgamation of two hyperbolic $3$-manifold groups, i.e. the fundamental group of a union of two hyperbolic $3$-manifolds along one essential circle.
+From group theory point of view, the above group is a $\mathbb{Z}^2$-amalgamation of two LERF groups.
+An even simpler case is: a $\mathbb{Z}$-amalgamation of two hyperbolic $3$-manifold groups, i.e. the fundamental group of a union of two hyperbolic $3$-manifolds along one essential circle.